electron/electron/docs/api/browser-window.md

 Emitted when a frame has done navigation.

+### Event: 'did-navigate'

+* `event` Event

+Emitted when a frame navigation has been committed to history.

 ### Event: 'did-start-loading'

 Corresponds to the points in time when the spinner of the tab starts spinning.